 Learning exchange may include…

 Farm and garden work, combined with learning, and share of household tasks, including food preparation from farm ingredients.
 Depending on your skills and interests and our needs, tasks can include caring for our vegetable gardens, orchard, goats and chickens, cheese making and other food processing (tapenade, preserves, etc.), fruit picking and grading, bee keeping and honey extraction, forestry, beer brewing and bottling, and sometimes building and building maintenance.
-Summer routine includes putting on a stall at a farmers’ market some weekends, which visitors may help with, or come along for the ride, by arrangement.
-Weekends are mostly free time other than a share of basic animal and household tasks.
+Summer routine for us includes putting on a stall at a farmers’ market some weekends, which visitors might help with, or come along for the ride, by arrangement.
+Weekends are free time other than a share of basic animal and household tasks, if you are here.

 Accommodation and travel

 For accommodation we have 2 indoor bedrooms, and a cob and strawbale cottage.
 We also have some tents tall enough to stand up in, with beds, and electricity connected for a light and devices.
 And a semi-outdoor sleeping platform.

-The main room of the house is a shared space during the day.
+The main room of the house is a shared space for meals and breaks during the day.